ed-kung/CSUN-Econ-310/index.md

 - **Homework Assignments (20%)**

-    Weekly homework assignments will generally consist of a problem set, to be submitted on paper.
+    Weekly homework assignments will generally consist of a problem set, to be submitted in a greenbook or on stapled sheets of paper.
 Students can elect to work in groups of up to 3 on homework assignments.
 If you work in a group, your group only has to make one submission for the whole group.
-For each homework, a randomly selected set of questions will be graded.
+For each problem set, only a randomly selected set of questions will be graded.

 - **Exams (70%)**